Credit & Run On Solutions Indaba 2025

 7. Investment Masterclass II

-Delegates split into five Investment Masterclass sessions over the course of the Indaba.
+Delegates split into four Investment Masterclass sessions over the course of the Indaba.

 8. Session Transition